ifyouwillit/Prettypre/plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to customize the diplay of the <pre> tag in WordPress.
+Plugin to customize the display of the <pre> tag in WordPress.
 Easily select a theme for the pre tag and click apply.
 No need to add any additional information to your custom CSS.

 == Description ==

-Plugin to customize the diplay of the <pre> tag in WordPress.
+Plugin to customize the display of the <pre> tag in WordPress.
 Easily select a theme for the pre tag and click apply.
 No need to add any additional information to your custom CSS.

 == Installation ==